Bank of America Unlimited Cash Rewards vs. BankAmericard

 Why should you get the Bank of America Unlimited Cash Rewards?

-The Bank of America Unlimited Cash Rewards may be a great fit if you’re interested in a 0 percent introductory APR for balance transfers or purchases (or both) while also looking to earn rewards on your purchases in the long run.
+The Bank of America Unlimited Cash Rewards might be worth it if you’re interested in an introductory APR offer for balance transfers and purchases while also looking to earn rewards on your purchases in the long run.
 Plus, the cash back you can earn is unlimited.

 Otherwise, if you’re eligible to become a Bank of America Preferred Rewards member, the advantage of the Bank of America Unlimited Cash Rewards over the BankAmericard is even more pronounced.
 Depending on the tier you qualify for, being a Preferred Rewards member will boost your card’s 1.5 percent cash back rate to 1.87 percent, 2.25 percent or 2.62 percent cash back.